Unusual New York Punk Locations And Images.

 Named after the Iggy and the Stooges track of the same name, the shop is described as a hard-core punk store, selling plastic bloody pig carcasses, bondage mannequins wearing gas masks and many cheap t-shirts.
 The outside certainly looked unusual, and I’ll make sure I go in on my next visit.

 St Mark’s Place was also referenced on the back of the New York Dolls’ seminal and eponymous album, when they posed outside the Gem Spa on the corner.
-The band and that album are also referenced in Bombed Out! as one of my early Punk influences.
+The band and that album are also referenced in my Punk and New Wave memoir, Bombed Out! as one of my early Punk influences.

 On another evening, as I walked around Greenwich Village, I came across this record shop, Rebel Rebel, on Bleecker Street.